We pulled together some basics to get you started.

 What's the difference between Worthright and other Life Settlement companies?

 Worthright isn’t an investor or a bank, and we’re not a broker.
 Instead we exist to enable the entire process for more people.
 Other life settlement companies aren’t transparent about the process, who’s involved and how each party is compensated.
-They also talk about things in prose that is difficult to understand.
+They also often talk about things in a way that is difficult to understand, even for an expert.

 Who can use Worthright?